 D&O insurance can be purchased as a separate policy or bundled with other forms of coverage.
 Usually, it’s purchased by the company for the benefit of officers and directors.
 It may be more cost-effective for smaller companies to purchase a combination policy that includes D&O plus Employment Practices insurance to cover employee-related claims, such as harassment, discrimination, and wrongful termination.
 Some policies may also include crime and fiduciary coverage.

 A typical D&O insurance policy designed for privately held businesses may include three types of coverage:

 The cost of D&O insurance is based on a variety of factors, including the type of business, your company's revenues, whether you have had prior legal claims and the amount of debt.

 D&O liability insurance may not seem relevant to you as a practicing veterinarian of a smaller clinic.
 Even so, if your clinic offers emergency veterinarian services, if you sit on a board for a veterinary association, or if you have affiliation with a non-profit veterinary organization, you can find yourself under the crosshairs.

 Associations commonly come under fire for claims of misleading newsletters or websites, malpractice in collecting and spending membership dues, and other issues that affect members or clients.
 You need insurance to cover these types of problems.

-At Vetinsure, we protect you with comprehensive D&O coverage that covers defense costs on behalf of board members and for the association itself.
+At Vetinsure, we can help protect you with D&O coverage that covers defense costs on behalf of board members and for the association itself.
 This type of coverage is especially important when considering that an unfavorable court decision can demand compensation from your personal assets if you do not have D&O insurance.

 Don’t abandon your membership or participation in the organizations that matter to you because of fears of legal risks.
 Allow Vetinsure to protect you and your association’s interests with directors and officers liability insurance.
 Call us today for a quote at 800-272-1249.